mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 ## It's not *that* dumb

-The reaction from many people when they hear this story is that they'd never waste so much money hiring a keyboard cleaner because they'd just clean it themselves.
+My friends smugly remarked, "Oh, *I'd* never spend $100 to clean a keyboard.
+I'd just do it myself."
 They're missing the point.

 A helpful way of evaluating whether to outsource something is to ask yourself how much someone would have to pay *you* to do the task.
 At the time, I was rolling in money from my cushy Google job but desperate for free time.
 For me to sacrifice my limited personal time to clean someone's keyboard, they'd have to pay me well above $100/hr.
-So it would be illogical for me to clean my keyboard when others are willing to do it for far less.
+It would be illogical for me to clean my keyboard when others are willing to do it for far less.

-That said, there's obviously something hinky going on when the cost of routine maintenance far exceeds the item's value, so what went wrong here?
+That said, there's obviously something hinky going on when an item's routine maintenance costs far exceed its value, so what went wrong here?

 ## Lessons learned